afaye1/afdv-call-center/README.md

 `gcloud app create --project=<your-project-id>`

-Add the Twilio variables listed in section [Configuration Variables](#configuration-variables) to the `app.yaml` variables file.
+Add the  variables listed in section [Configuration Variables](#configuration-variables) to the `app.yaml` variables file.

 Deploy the app on App Engine by running the following command.